-This article describes how to use the DNSLint utility to troubleshoot Active Directory replication issues.
+How to use DNSLint to troubleshoot Active Directory replication issues

 The Active Directory is a distributed database.
 It is used to store information about objects on a network and to permit users to access this information.
 Active Directory replication is used to synchronize partition replicas among domain controllers in an Active Directory forest.
 This replication process permits users to access information from wherever they are on the network.
 When this replication process does not work as designed, users may experience an interruption in the services that rely on information from the Active Directory: domain logon and access to network resources, such as files and printers.